IAM Advisory LLC Purchases 2,224 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-IAM Advisory LLC lifted its stake in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 7.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 33,507 shares of the network equipment provider’s stock after purchasing an additional 2,224 shares during the period.
-Cisco Systems accounts for 0.6% of IAM Advisory LLC’s investment portfolio, making the stock its 23rd biggest holding.
-IAM Advisory LLC’s holdings in Cisco Systems were worth $1,340,000 as of its most recent filing with the Securities & Exchange Commission.
+IAM Advisory LLC raised its position in Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 7.1% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 33,507 shares of the network equipment provider’s stock after acquiring an additional 2,224 shares during the period.
+Cisco Systems makes up approximately 0.6% of IAM Advisory LLC’s holdings, making the stock its 23rd biggest holding.
+IAM Advisory LLC’s holdings in Cisco Systems were worth $1,340,000 at the end of the most recent quarter.

-In other Cisco Systems news, CFO Richard Scott Herren sold 98,342 shares of the business’s stock in a transaction on Thursday, December 1st.
-The shares were sold at an average price of $50.03, for a total value of $4,920,050.26.
-Following the completion of the sale, the chief financial officer now directly owns 304,048 shares of the company’s stock, valued at $15,211,521.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Cisco Systems news, CFO Richard Scott Herren sold 98,342 shares of the business’s stock in a transaction dated Thursday, December 1st.
-The shares were sold at an average price of $50.03, for a total value of $4,920,050.26.
-Following the transaction, the chief financial officer now owns 304,048 shares in the company, valued at $15,211,521.44.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Charles Robbins sold 115,868 shares of the business’s stock in a transaction dated Wednesday, November 23rd.
-The shares were sold at an average price of $48.64, for a total transaction of $5,635,819.52.
-Following the completion of the transaction, the chief executive officer now owns 827,722 shares in the company, valued at approximately $40,260,398.08.
+In related news, EVP Jeffery S. Sharritts sold 637 shares of Cisco Systems stock in a transaction dated Tuesday, December 13th.
+The stock was sold at an average price of $50.08, for a total value of $31,900.96.
+Following the sale, the executive vice president now directly owns 276,589 shares in the company, valued at approximately $13,851,577.12.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+In other Cisco Systems news, COO Maria Martinez sold 3,201 shares of Cisco Systems stock in a transaction on Monday, November 21st.
+The shares were sold at an average price of $47.81, for a total transaction of $153,039.81.
+Following the sale, the chief operating officer now owns 452,254 shares of the company’s stock, valued at approximately $21,622,263.74.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, EVP Jeffery S. Sharritts sold 637 shares of the company’s stock in a transaction on Tuesday, December 13th.
+The stock was sold at an average price of $50.08, for a total transaction of $31,900.96.
+Following the sale, the executive vice president now directly owns 276,589 shares of the company’s stock, valued at approximately $13,851,577.12.
 The disclosure for this sale can be found here.
-Insiders sold 243,098 shares of company stock valued at $11,939,277 over the last three months.
+Insiders sold a total of 243,098 shares of company stock worth $11,939,277 in the last 90 days.
 Insiders own 0.02% of the company’s stock.

 Analyst Upgrades and Downgrades

-Cisco Systems (NASDAQ:CSCO – Get Rating) last posted its quarterly earnings results on Wednesday, November 16th.
-The network equipment provider reported $0.77 earnings per share for the quarter, topping the consensus estimate of $0.73 by $0.04.
-The business had revenue of $13.63 billion during the quarter, compared to the consensus estimate of $13.29 billion.
-Cisco Systems had a net margin of 22.00% and a return on equity of 31.68%.
-The firm’s revenue for the quarter was up 5.7% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.73 earnings per share.
-As a group, equities research analysts predict that Cisco Systems, Inc. will post 3.16 EPS for the current fiscal year.
+Cisco Systems (NASDAQ:CSCO – Get Rating) last posted its quarterly earnings data on Wednesday, November 16th.
+The network equipment provider reported $0.77 EPS for the quarter, beating analysts’ consensus estimates of $0.73 by $0.04.
+Cisco Systems had a return on equity of 31.68% and a net margin of 22.00%.
+The business had revenue of $13.63 billion during the quarter, compared to analysts’ expectations of $13.29 billion.
+During the same period in the previous year, the business earned $0.73 earnings per share.
+The business’s revenue was up 5.7% compared to the same quarter last year.
+Sell-side analysts predict that Cisco Systems, Inc. will post 3.16 earnings per share for the current fiscal year.

 Cisco Systems Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, January 25th.
-Shareholders of record on Thursday, January 5th will be paid a $0.38 dividend.
-This represents a $1.52 annualized dividend and a yield of 3.19%.
-The ex-dividend date is Wednesday, January 4th.
-Cisco Systems’s dividend payout ratio is presently 54.87%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 25th.
+Stockholders of record on Thursday, January 5th will be paid a dividend of $0.38 per share.
+The ex-dividend date of this dividend is Wednesday, January 4th.
+This represents a $1.52 dividend on an annualized basis and a dividend yield of 3.19%.
+Cisco Systems’s dividend payout ratio is currently 54.87%.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 The company also offers switching portfolio encompasses campus switching as well as data center switching; enterprise routing portfolio interconnects public and private wireline and mobile networks, delivering highly secure, and reliable connectivity to campus, data center and branch networks; wireless products include wireless access points that are standalone, controller appliance-based, switch-converged, and Meraki cloud-managed offerings; and compute portfolio including the cisco unified computing system, hyperflex, and software management capabilities, which combine computing, networking, and storage infrastructure management and virtualization.